 On the other hand, you could go with Rolex’s Day-Date 40, a stunning piece of Swiss watchmaking excellence made with 18k white gold as well as diamonds dispersed across the face and bezel.
 You’ll have to go to a Rolex-approved watch dealer to pick up one of these for somewhere in the ballpark of $30,000.

 Taurus – Apr 20-May 20: Emerald

-Discount German watchmaker Yves Camani makes a Lady Emerald Watch (check the current price on Amazon) that mixes gold-plating, cubic zirconia crystals and four emeralds to make a particularly splashy timepiece.
+Discount German watchmaker Yves Camani makes a Lady Emerald Watch (check the current price on Amazon) that mixes gold-plating, cubic zirconia crystals, and four emeralds to make a particularly striking timepiece.
 Beyond the design, this piece is a no-thrills analog watch with Swiss quartz movement.

 If stones aren’t your preference, check out the Armogen E.N.B.
 Emerald Green Chronograph.

 While there is nary an actual Emerald in sight, the elegantly designed emerald face is offset nicely by the brown leather straps.
 In addition to the chronograph subdial on the face, there is a 24-hour dial and a date window.

 Pearls are gems that are formed in the shells of bivalve mollusk-like oysters.
 They are a common feature of many necklaces, but you rarely see them on watches.
 That doesn’t mean you can’t find them, so long as you don’t mind doing a little extra searching.

 This sterling silver and pearl watch band by Hermosa is a cute gift for any Gemini woman in your life.
 The pearls are cubic zirconia, but that’s to be expected as this is purely a fashion watch, and it would make for a charming accessory to any formal dress.